 Swanton Novers Woodland Bat Project

-Funded and supported by the Heritage Lottery Fund, The Swanton Novers Woodland Bat Project is an exciting collaboration between the Bat Conservation Trust and Natural England.
+Funded and supported by the Heritage Lottery Fund, The Swanton Novers Woodland Bat Project was an exciting collaboration between the Bat Conservation Trust and Natural England.

-The project will engage with local communities through walks, talks and events, reconnecting them with their local woodland heritage and raising awareness about the wildlife using the woods, in particular bats.
-The project will also be recruiting volunteers and training them in bat survey and call analysis techniques.
-Once trained, these volunteers will play an active role in the gathering of important data.
-It is hoped that these volunteers will become Woodland Champions, spreading the word and raising awareness about an important natural heritage.
+The project engaged with local communities through walks, talks and events, reconnecting them with their local woodland heritage and raising awareness about the wildlife using the woods, in particular bats.
+The project also recruited volunteers and trained them in bat survey and call analysis techniques.
+Once trained, these volunteers played an active role in the gathering of important data, with some volunteers taking on the role of Woodland Champions, helping to spread the word and raise awareness about an important natural heritage.

-In addition, four transect surveys will be carried out by volunteers once a month and will coincide with the deployment of the static detectors.
-The volunteers will assist the project team with analysis of the recordings using BatSound.
+In addition, four transect surveys were carried out by volunteers once a month coinciding with the deployment of the static detectors.
+The volunteers then assisted the project team with analysis of the recordings using BatSound.